Steave0982/SurvivalEssentials/README.md

 ### Installation

 This plugin requires spigot to run.
+Download the plugin from here!
+[Download]

 ```sh
 $ Download The Plugin